BeameryEdge/.github/profile/README.md

 We are the applied data science team making things fly at [Beamery](www.beamery.com)

-### Team reviews
+## Reviews
-- ⭐⭐⭐⭐⭐ "Edge is a wonderful team to work with 5/5 would work with them again." - Edge Member
+⭐⭐⭐⭐⭐ "Edge is a wonderful team to work with 5/5 would work with them again." - Edge Member <br />
-- ⭐⭐⭐⭐   "Their search and rec algorithms are so cool!" - Search and Rec Engineer
+⭐⭐⭐⭐   "Their search and rec algorithms are so cool!" - Search and Rec Engineer <br />

 <!--